codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 * For the ListView, make sure to setup the `setOnScrollListener` listener in the `onCreate` method of the `Activity` or `onCreateView` in a Fragment and not much later otherwise you may encounter unexpected issues.

 * In order for the pagination system to continue working reliably, you should make sure to **clear the adapter** of items (or notify adapter after clearing the array) before appending new items to the list.
-For RecyclerView, it is highly recommended for RecyclerView to make more granular updates.
+For RecyclerView, it is highly recommended to make more granular updates when notifying the adapter.
 See this [video talk] (https://youtu.be/imsr8NrIAMs?t=8m27s) for more context.

 * In order for this pagination system to trigger, keep in mind that as `customLoadMoreDataFromApi` is called, new data needs to be **appended to the existing data source**.
 In other words, only clear items from the list when on the initial "page".
 Subsequent "pages" of data should be appended to the existing data.